mojaloop/contrib-rancher-scaler-tool/readme.md

 module.exports = config
 ```

-## Questions:
+## Questions/TODO

+1. How can we make sure that the job will _always_ be scheduled?
+Maybe we need an affinity so it ends up on the masters?
-1. How do we pass in the secrets dynamically to our cron job in Kubernetes?
+1. How can we specify the `rancher-scaler.config.js` at runtime?